lvgl/docs_old/tr/index.md

 ```

 ### Why I see non-sense colors on the screen?
-Probably LittlevGL's the color format is not compatible with your displays color format.
+Probably LittlevGL's color format is not compatible with your displays color format.
 Check `LV_COLOR_DEPTH` in *lv_conf.h*.

 If you are using 16 bit colors with SPI (or other byte-oriented) interface probably you need to set `LV_COLOR_16_SWAP  1` in *lv_conf.h*.
 It swaps the upper and lower bytes of the pixels.